 - If any of the parties involved dies, what will happen?
 Can a person of their choosing continue from where they stopped or should the remaining parties just pay their benefactors (as stated on their will) off?
 What if there is no will at the time of death?

-- If one of the parties is involved in an accident that affects their participation in the business partnership, what happens?
+- If one of the parties is involved in an accident or venture that affects their participation in the business partnership, what happens?

 - Would one party be involved in just supplying funds and another involved in also supplying funds while at the same time involved in the day to day running of the business?

 - How much money can the one running the business approve for something without having to consult the others?